 The 2018 income tax table for single taxpayers (tax class 1) is as follows:

 |From EUR||To EUR||Percent|

-A fixed monthly cash bonus of EUR 76.88 is granted for each child falling within the scope of the Luxembourg family allowances regime, irrespective of the taxable income of the parents.
-The child bonus is deducted from the tax liability up to the amount of tax due through the tax return for taxpayers who do not receive family allowances (expatriates not subject to Luxembourg social security for instance).
+Previously a fixed monthly cash bonus of EUR 76.88 was granted for each child falling within the scope of the Luxembourg family allowances regime, irrespective of the taxable income of the parents.
+The child bonus was deducted from the tax liability up to the amount of tax due through the tax return for taxpayers who do not receive family allowances (expatriates not subject to Luxembourg social security for instance).

 Class 2 - married couples who are filing jointly, including couples in a same-sex marriage;

 Taxpayers in this category apply the tax rates to one half their incomes and then multiply the liability by two (that is splitting system).

 Class 1a - The following taxpayers fall under class 1a, as long as they do not fall under class 2:

 For tax class 1a the taxable amount is calculated as follows:

 50% of the difference between net taxable income and EUR 45,060, provided that the maximum rate cannot exceed 39% for the income bracket between EUR 37,842 and EUR 100,002, 40% for the income bracket between EUR 100,002 and EUR 150,000, 41% for the income bracket between EUR 150,000 and EUR 200,004 and 42% for the income in excess of EUR 200,004.

 Class 1 Taxpayers (singles) who do not belong to either Class 1a or Class 2.